gx9702/csw-opc-ua/testclient/README.md

 *  hostname: host where OPC server is running (default: localhost)
 *  count: number of times to set the OPC variable or fire the event (default: 100000)
 *  delay: sleep time in microsec between settings or events (default: 100)
-*  testNo:
+*  testNo: 0 to 4 to indicate the performance test to run (default: 0, events):
     - 0: send events,
     - 1: set a scalar variable,
     - 2: set an analog array value,
     - 3: set a static array value
-(default: 0)

 The test client prints out statistics after the count is reached.